lance0145/C4/web-gui/README.md

 __Disclaimer__: This project should be used for authorized testing or educational purposes only.

-C4 is an open-source project that provides a framework for security researchers and developers to build and operate a basic botnet to deepen their understanding of the sophisticated malware that infects millions of devices every year and spawns modern botnets, in order to improve their ability to develop counter-measures against these threats.
+C4 is an open-source project that provides a framework for security researchers and developers to build and operate a basic modules to deepen their understanding of the sophisticated malware that infects millions of devices every year and spawns modern botnets, in order to improve their ability to develop counter-measures against these threats.